Bop32/GlowOutline/README.md

 If you don't have it you can download the library in the S&Box Editor by clicking on the "Library Manager" tab and clicking "sbox.game" and typing glow outline and look for one by bopcomapny or just the files from here and drag it into your scene.

+This repository contains the library code and a scene if you want to see how it's used etc.

 In order to use it drag the script onto the camera.
 You should see something similar to the image below.

 <img width="378" height="234" alt="image" src="https://github.com/user-attachments/assets/0c882142-7467-469b-9e09-7ac05b9d898b" />